samyahmedali1-dev/gilded-rose-java/README.md

 # Design Patterns & Fuzzy Matching — Implementation Notes

-> Polished, high-quality summary you can paste into `README.md` or a `DESIGN.md`.
-> Explains which design patterns were applied, why we chose them, how they’re implemented, and the fuzzy-matching approach used to detect item types.

 ---

 ## Overview
-We refactored `UpdateQuality` into a small, testable architecture using **Strategy**, **Factory**, and a **Template Method** style base class, supported by small utilities (clamping, logging, normalization).
+We refactored `UpdateQuality` into a small, testable architecture using **Strategy**, **Factory**, and a **Decorator** style base class, supported by small utilities (clamping, logging, normalization).
 This makes behavior extensible, readable, and easy to unit-test, while a conservative fuzzy-matching layer preserves backward compatibility with name-based item inputs.

 ---